 Finally, there are traumatic experiences that vibrate with events which occurred in our families that connect us with transgenerational memories.
 Very often, we carry energetic burdens from past events that we may not even be aware of.

 The Netflix series «Another Self» shows us those invisible forces behind our personal reality and the burden of our family.
-There is a trailer here,
+You can watch a trailer HERE,

 Besides Family Constellations and Primal therapy (deep feeling therapy), a Personal Constellation facilitated in a group is a powerful experience to heal our personal history.